 Do nothing from rivalry or conceit, but in humility count others more significant than yourselves (Philippians 2:3).

-All Christians carry baggage from their old person and into their new creation that God is making.
-In most marriages, there is an “in-equitableness” in how the two partners are growing up in Christ, which makes sense because each Christian is unique, never in the same place as other Christians, even if they are married to each other.
-It would be a monumental mistake to expect your spouse to be like you.
+All Christians carry baggage from their former manner of life into their new creation that God is transforming them into.
+In most marriages, there is an in-equitableness in how the two partners are maturing in Christ, which makes sense because each Christian is unique, never in the same place as any other Christian, even if they are married to each other.
+It would be a monumental mistake to expect one spouse to be equal to the other.

-If you can, share with your spouse one of your weaknesses and how you need their help to work through it.
-Your marriage may not be at this level of maturity.
-If not, perhaps it would prove wise to find outside help.
+Share with your spouse one of your weaknesses and how you need their help working through it.
+Invite them to share similarly.

 Rick launched the Life Over Coffee global training network in 2008 to bring hope and help for you and others by creating resources that spark conversations for transformation.
 His primary responsibilities are resource creation and leadership development, which he does through speaking, writing, podcasting, and educating.